How could the Autumn Budget 2025 impact businesses?

 Here’s what your business could expect:

-• Relief is changing: The Retail, Hospitality, and Leisure (RHL) relief continues to extend, however it’s dropping from 75% to 40%11 for the next tax year, with a £110,000 cap.
+• Relief is changing: The Retail, Hospitality, and Leisure (RHL) relief continues to extend, however it could be dropping from 75% to 40%11 for the next tax year, with a £110,000 cap.
 This means many small businesses will see a significant increase in their rates.

 • Small business multiplier frozen: Rachel Reeves has promised to keep the small business rates multiplier at 44.9p.